 Using the All of Us artifact registry repository to pull Docker images

-To use this feature, you will use the environment variable ARTIFACT_REGISTRY_DOCKER_REPO.
+To use GAR, you will use the environment variable ARTIFACT_REGISTRY_DOCKER_REPO.
 This variable corresponds to us-central1-docker.pkg.dev/all-of-us-rw-prod/aou-rw-gar-remote-repo-docker-prod.
 When you are setting up the Docker image, you will refer to the location by appending the artifact registry environment variable to the location of your Docker image.

-The following examples demonstrate how you would use this in different analysis tools.
+The following examples demonstrate how you could use GAR in different analysis tools.
+For examples of using Google Batch, please see the Cromwell, Nextflow, and dsub Featured Workspaces.

 Setting up a Docker image within a WDL